-CTA's 2021 budget is aligned with CTA's strategic priorities of safety, customer experience and workforce development.
+CTA's 2022 budget is aligned with CTA's strategic priorities of safety, customer experience and workforce development.

 Safety and Security initiatives include the ongoing five-year multi-faceted program aimed at increasing safety across the system.
-As part of this program, CTA will add 1,000 new cameras and upgrade more than 3,800 older-model cameras throughout the system to high-definition (HD).
-New cameras will be installed at more than 100 CTA bus turnaround locations, and video monitors will be added to all CTA rail stations to aid personnel in monitoring station and customer activity.
-New lighting, repairs and other improvements will also enhance safety at about 100 CTA rail stations.
-To date, more than 1,500 new HD cameras have been installed at nearly 50 stations across the Red, Blue, Brown, Green, Orange and Pink lines.
-In 2020, crews have been working to equip 50 of the identified 100 bus turnarounds with up to 200 new security cameras.
-Each location will feature an innovative camera POD enclosure that can accommodate up to six cameras based on the size and needs of respective bus turnaround sites.
-Similar work is expected to begin on the remaining 50 bus turnaround locations in 2021 and continue through 2022.
+As part of this program, the CTA is upgrading more than 3,800 existing cameras to high-definition (HD) and installing an additional 1,000 new HD cameras to expand coverage, including at up to 100 bus turnarounds.
+New video screens will also be added to all CTA rail stations to aid CTA personnel in monitoring their stations.
+New lighting, repairs, and other improvements are also being made at about 100 CTA rail stations as part of the Safe and Secure program.
+To date, more than 2,000 new HD cameras have been installed at nearly 60 stations across the Red, Blue, Brown, Green, Orange and Pink lines.